flaviostutz/console-server/readme.md

-3. Now you can do stuff like:
+## 3. Now you can do stuff like:

     console.log("I am a log!");
     console.warn("I am a warn!");
     console.error("I am a error!");
     console.debug("I am a debug!");
     console.info("I am a info!");
+    console.log(obj); // can also display objects

 # Contact
     You can contact me at specamps@gmail.com